iExecBlockchainComputing/iexec-doc/endtoendencryption.rst

 This additional feature needs extra step, all embedded in the SDK, to manage the application, the dataset and the computation request.

-The TEE computation must a TEE compatible worker.
+The TEE computation must run on a TEE compatible worker, the requester needs to select a compatible SGX workerpool.

 The trust execution needs preparation for data, applications and for the request.